Item 33: Consider making library code no_std compatible

 extern crate alloc;

-Functionality that's enabled by turning on alloc includes many familiar friends, now addressed by their true names:
+Pulling in the alloc crate enables many familiar friends, now addressed by their true names:

-With these things available, it becomes possible for many library crates to be no_std compatible – e.g. for libraries that don't involve I/O or networking.
+With these things available, it becomes possible for many library crates to be no_std compatible—for example, if a library doesn't involve I/O or networking.

 Writing Code for no_std

-The previous sections made it clear that for some library crates, making the code no_std compatible just involves:
+The previous sections made it clear that for some library crates, making the code no_std compatible just involves the following:

 There's also a catch here: the Rust compiler will not tell you if your no_std crate depends on a std-using dependency.
-This means that it's easy for the work of making a crate no_std-compatible to be undone – all it takes is an added or updated dependency that pulls in std.
+This means that it's easy to undo the work of making a crate no_std compatible—all it takes is an added or updated dependency that pulls in std.

 Such a feature is conventionally named either std, if it enables use of std-specific functionality: